 There is an array of 5 controls on the bottom right of the screen, plus the power button.
-The buttons aren't labelled, but they are mapped to OSD commands that are displayed on screen.
+The buttons aren't labeled, but they are mapped to OSD commands that are displayed on the screen.
 The controls aren't very intuitive and can be difficult to get used to.
 The buttons themselves don't travel very much and it isn't easy to tell when you actually pressed the button.

 We tested the Acer GN246HL Bbid, which is a 24" 1080p TN monitor.
 It is also available in 27" (Acer GN276HL bid), and for the most part, we expect our review to be valid for both.

 If someone comes across a different type of panel or if their monitor doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 |Model||Size||Panel Type||Resolution||Native Refresh|

 The Acer GN246HL Bbid is a basic 1080p monitor.
 It is decent for mixed usage, but there are better monitors in the same price range.
 See our recommendations for the best 144Hz monitors, the best PC gaming monitors, and the best budget gaming monitors.

 The ASUS VG248QE is significantly better than the Acer GN246HL Bbid.
 The ASUS VG248QE has better ergonomics allowing you to place it as you like, and also has lower input lag, and better response time so it's much better for gaming.
 The faster response time creates a smaller image trail that is good for fast action gaming.